Last Updated: 06/24/19 | Originally Posted: 08/29/2011

 As a native English speaker, I hit the traveling jackpot.
 Wherever I go in the world, English is the lingua franca, and if anything’s ever in a second language, it’s always English.

 In hostels, people usually converse with each other in English, which means I can always find a conversation to join.
 I’m never limited by language.

-And, even if people aren’t fluent in English, they most likely know enough where I can order water, or get the bill, or find my way to the train station without any problems.
-While there have been times where I’ve had to gotten creative with non-verbal communication, for the most part, communication is much easier for me as an English speaker than it is for my friends from Germany or Portugal.
+While there have been times where I’ve had to get creative with nonverbal communication, for the most part, communication is much easier for me as an English speaker than it is for my friends from Germany or Portugal.